lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

      "projects":  ["akka-actor"]

   in order to compile only the "akka-actor" sbt project within Akka.
-Note: make sure to use double quotes for the subproject names; if you use single quotes, your entry may be interpreted incorrectly, and possibly silently ignored.
+For each of the specified subprojects, dbuild will also add recursively all of the subprojects that are in the same project and that are required dependencies of the specified ones; if the subproject is an sbt aggregate, its components will also be added.
+If the "projects" clause is not present, all of the subprojects will be included.

+  If the project uses sbt's default projects, the actual subproject name may vary over time, and take forms like "default-e3c4f7".
+In order to refer to sbt's default subproject, you can use the predefined name `"default-sbt-project"`.

+exclude
+  Sometimes it may be useful to split a single project into two or more parts.
+  This clause can be used to exclude explicitly some of the subprojects, which can then be compiled in a different project within the same configuration file, using a different project name but using the same uri.

 run-tests
   Boolean value: if set to false, the project will be built but no tests will be run.
   Normally, each project is built first, then tested; if compilation succeeds but testing fails, the dbuild run will abort and no artifacts will be stored into the repository.
   If you set run-tests to false, however, testing for the affected project will be skipped,